68rajat68/Youtube_Clone/README.md

 5. Open your browser and go to `http://localhost:3000` to see the app in action.

 ## Usage
 To use the app, visit the <a href="https://youtube-clone-zeta-rose.vercel.app/" target="_blank">YouTube Clone</a>.
-Search for videos using the search bar, and click on any video to start playback.
+Click on any video to start playback.

 ## Screenshots
 Some screenshots of Youtube Clone.